bryne123/Winemaking101/README.md

 # hobbiesWebsite

-The aim of this website is to beginners how to make their own wine at home.
+The aim of this website is to teach beginners how to make their own wine at home.